Information Matters – Data Visualisation vs Traditional Reporting

 Microsoft SQL Server 17 didn’t include SSIS as part of the already included suite of tools.
 Candidates are telling me that Power BI will take over completely.
 This isn’t just the decline of SSRS, it’s the decline of your bog-standard printed reporting.

 Do you think SSRS is dying?
 Do you see Power BI taking over?
-Let me know the thoughts in the comments below!

 This blog was originally published on LinkedIn.
 To read the original blog, click here